There are two types of super contributions:

 Tax on high income earners

-An additional 15% tax applies to concessional (before tax) contributions if a person’s annual income (including concessional super contributions) exceeds a certain threshold.
-From the 1 July 2017 this threshold was reduced to $250,000.
+An additional 15% tax applies to before tax (concessional) super payments if your annual income (including before-tax super contributions) exceeds $250,000.

-If you exceed your concessional contributions cap, the ATO will look at information provided to them from your super funds (including Sunsuper) as well as information you report in your tax return to assess if you need to pay the excess concessional contributions charge.
-Check out the ATO website for more information on what happens if you go over your concessional contributions cap and how any tax can be paid.
+If you exceed your before-tax super payment limit, the ATO will look at information provided to them from your super funds (including Sunsuper) as well as information you report in your tax return to assess if you need to pay the excess concessional contributions charge.
+Check out the ATO website for more information on what happens if you go over your before-tax contributions limit and how any tax can be paid.

 - Personal member voluntary contributions (no tax deduction claimed)